MobsLab/SleepScoringOnline/Results.md

 ## File output

-The following results files are generated in _read_continuously.m_:
+Most of the results files are generated in _read_continuously.m, except for digitalout.dat which contains the real time hypnogram.

 ### Sleep scoring
 Sleep scoring results are stored in _sleepstage.mat_ which contains the _allresult_ matrix with the following columns: